Time-based User Enumeration

 What to Consider When Testing?

-How do I Prevent Time-based User Enumeration?
+How Do I Prevent Time-based User Enumeration?

-Now that we have seen how the time-based user enumeration attack works, the question is how to secure systems against it.
-For in-house developed applications, the developers should be made aware of this problem in order to find ways to avoid large time differences in login processes.
-If one does not own the code, as is the case with commercial standard software, the matter becomes more complicated.
+Now that we have seen how time-based user enumeration works, the question is how to secure your systems against it.
+For in-house applications, developers should be made aware of this issue so they can eliminate significant timing differences in login processes.
+If you do not control the source code, as is the case with commercial off-the-shelf software, mitigation becomes more challenging.

 Conclusion